olgagilmore/nd035-c1-spring-boot-basics-project-starter/starter/cloudstorage/README.md

 3. Application tests with Selenium

 ### The Back-End
-The back-end is all about security and connecting the front-end to database data and actions.
+The back-end is all about com.udacity.jwdnd.course1.cloudstorage.security and connecting the front-end to database data and actions.

 1. Managing user access with Spring Security
  - You have to restrict unauthorized users from accessing pages other than the login and signup pages.
-To do this, you must create a security configuration class that extends the `WebSecurityConfigurerAdapter` class from Spring.
-Place this class in a package reserved for security and configuration.
-Often this package is called `security` or `config`.
+To do this, you must create a com.udacity.jwdnd.course1.cloudstorage.security configuration class that extends the `WebSecurityConfigurerAdapter` class from Spring.
+Place this class in a package reserved for com.udacity.jwdnd.course1.cloudstorage.security and configuration.
+Often this package is called `com.udacity.jwdnd.course1.cloudstorage.security` or `config`.
  - Spring Boot has built-in support for handling calls to the `/login` and `/logout` endpoints.
-You have to use the security configuration to override the default login page with one of your own, discussed in the front-end section.
+You have to use the com.udacity.jwdnd.course1.cloudstorage.security configuration to override the default login page with one of your own, discussed in the front-end section.
  - You also need to implement a custom `AuthenticationProvider` which authorizes user logins by matching their credentials against those stored in the database.